ayys/star/README.md

 ### Future work

 #### Features  <!-- omit from toc -->
+- [ ] Add a standalone script that can be sourced an have the same functionalities
+  Note: this would be a pretty ugly script with a LOT of lines, but it would be interesting to be able to have only a single script to source in some cases.
+  - [ ] Maybe this script can be automatically built?
+  - [ ] Standalone would not be included in classic releases, and would have a specific release archive with only the standalone
 - [ ] Add setting for `star-purge`: automatically remove stars (auto), ask for user confirmation (ask), never remove stars (never)
   - [ ] Add a way to ignore some directories from being purged (e.g., using a `.starignore` file)
 - [ ] Implement a pure bash version of `column` that implements options `-t` and `-s`